anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge), to add a game icon, to add an extra button to the first scene of the game and to add images to the buttons an to add image as a background to the How To Play scene.
+    - Unused variables like v and oldXBreak were removed.

     - methods setSavePaths() and checkforDDrive() added to set the file path for game file saving the game progress. checkforDDrive() method checks if the device has a DDrive.